Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 DeepMicro incorporated various autoencoders (including SAE, DAE, VAE, and CAE) to learn a low-dimensional embedding for the input microbial compositional feature, and then employed MLP to classify disease status with the learned latent features~\cite{oh2020deepmicro}.
 GDmicro is a GCN-based method for microbiome feature learning and disease classification~\cite{liao2023gdmicro}.
 GDmicro formulates the disease classification problem as a semi-supervised learning task, which uses both labeled and unlabeled data for feature learning (\cite{van2020survey}).
 To overcome the domain discrepancy problem (i.e., data from different studies have many differences due to confounding factors, such as region, ethnicity, and diet, which all shape the gut microbiome), GDmicro applies a deep adaptation network~\cite{long2015learning} to learn transferable latent features from the microbial compositional matrix across different domains/studies with or without disease status labels.
 Then, GDmicro constructs a similarity graph, where each node represents a host whose label can be either healthy, diseased, or unlabeled, and edges represent the similarity between two hosts’ learned latent features.
 GDmicro then employs GCN to take this microbiome similarity graph as input and incorporate both the structural and node abundance features for disease status classification.
 Note that this is a very classical application of GCN to solve the semi-supervised node classification problem on graphs, where some nodes have no labels.

 Recently, a transformer-based microbial ``language'' model (MLM) was developed~\cite{pope2023learning}.
 This MLM was trained in a self-supervised fashion to capture the interactions among different microbial species and the common compositional patterns in microbial communities.
 The trained MLM can generate robust, context-sensitive representations of microbiome samples to enhance predictive modeling.
 Note that in this transformer-based MLM, taxa present in each microbiome sample were ranked in decreasing order of abundance to create an ordered list of taxa so that the inputs are analogous to texts.
 The transformer model then processes these inputs through multiple encoder layers, producing a hidden representation for each taxon.
 The output of the model includes both sample-level embeddings for classification tasks and context-sensitive embeddings for individual taxon, enabling a nuanced understanding of microbial interactions.
 By pre-training the transformer using self-supervised learning on large, unlabeled datasets and fine-tuning on specific labeled tasks, this approach leads to improved performance for multiple prediction tasks including predicting IBD and diet patterns.

-Note that those three methods (DeepMicro, GDmicro, and the transformer-based MLM) can be applied to any omics data for classification purposes.
-Their design principles were not based on any unique features of microbiome data.
+Multistage Fusion Tabular (MSFT) Transformer~\cite{wang2025msft} is another transformer-based model designed for disease prediction by effectively integrating diverse, high-dimensional tabular data derived from metagenomic data.
+Its multistage fusion strategy comprises three key modules: an early-stage fusion-aware feature extraction module that enhances the quality of extracted input information, a mid-stage alignment-enhanced fusion module that ensures the retention of critical information during cross-modal learning, and a late-stage integrated feature decision layer that consolidates cross-modal information for robust predictions.